Joshua1056/Python/README.md

 # Welcome to Python
 ------------------------------------

+> [!NOTE]
+> Im-New-To-Coding is marked as a contributer because i have a problem with git that thinks i am that account.

 This is a place where i share my python projects.<br> <br> Im new to python, so all my projects are here. <br> <br>
 Feel free to share my content to others!